Cosmology with voids from the Nancy Grace Roman Space Telescope: The void size function

 where ${\cal L}({\cal D} | \pmb{\Theta})$ is the likelihood, ${\cal D}$ is the data vector, i.e. the measured VSF in the three redshift bins, $\pmb{\Theta}$ is the array of the cosmological parameters explored plus any extra model parameters, and $p(\pmb{\Theta})$ is the prior distribution of the parameters.
 We consider a Gaussian likelihood using the theoretical VSF with the calibration of the effective barrier parameters, presented in Section~\ref{subsec:vsf_model} and~\ref{subsec:vsf_methodology},

 The indexes $i=i(i_r,i_z)$ and $j=j(j_r,j_z)$ run over all the radius bins, $i_r$, of the VSF and all the redshift bins considered, $i_z$, i.e. $i$ and $j$ run from 1 to $N_{\cal D}$, which is the length of the data vector considered.
-The $n^{\cal D}_i$ quantity refers to the number density of voids with radius in the radius bin $i_r$ and redshift bin $i_z$, $n^T_i$ refers to the corresponding theoretical quantity, i.e. the integration of the theoretical VSF over the radius bin.
-Previous studies on mock catalogs showed that off-diagonal terms of the covariance matrix $\Sigma_{ij}$ of the measured VSF are negligible~\citep{bayer_2021,kreisch_2022,pellicciari_2023,contarini_2023,thiele_2024}, therefore we consider a diagonal covariance, where the elements correspond to the Poissonian uncertainty provided by the number of voids in a given radius and redshift bin: $\Sigma_{ij} = \sigma_i^2 \delta^{\rm K}_{ij}$ where $\delta^{\rm K}_{ij}$ is the Kronecker delta, $\sigma_i = \sqrt{N_i}/V_{i_z}$, $N_i$ is the number of voids in the redshift bin $i_z$ with radius in the radius bin $i_r$, and $V_{i_z}$ is the volume of the redshift bin $i_z$.
+The $n^{\cal D}_i$ quantity refers to the number density of voids with radius in the radius bin $i_r$ and redshift bin $i_z$, $n^T_i$ refers to the corresponding theoretical prediction, i.e. the integration of the theoretical VSF over the radius bin.
+Previous studies on mock catalogs showed that off-diagonal terms of the covariance matrix $\Sigma_{ij}$ of the measured VSF are subdominant or negligible~\citep{bayer_2021,kreisch_2022,pellicciari_2023,contarini_2023,contarini_2024,thiele_2024}.
+Therefore, aiming to produce cosmological forecasts, it is safe to consider a diagonal covariance, where the elements correspond to the Poissonian uncertainty provided by the number of voids in a given radius and redshift bin: $\Sigma_{ij} = \sigma_i^2 \delta^{\rm K}_{ij}$ where $\delta^{\rm K}_{ij}$ is the Kronecker delta, $\sigma_i = \sqrt{N_i}/V_{i_z}$, $N_i$ is the number of voids in the redshift bin $i_z$ with radius in the radius bin $i_r$, and $V_{i_z}$ is the volume of the redshift bin $i_z$.
 We note that we use here a Gaussian likelihood instead of a Poissonian one, since in previous works~\citep{vsf_euclid,beyond2pt} we did not find any relevant difference in the posterior distribution obtained with a Gaussian or a Poissonian prior, respectively.

 It is important to note that to obtain the measured VSF we assumed a cosmological model, $\Lambda$CDM, with a fixed set of cosmological parameters, which we call ``fiducial cosmology''.
 This is because we converted the observed redshift of galaxies to comoving distances, and we ran the void finder and post-processed voids using these coordinates.
 At each step of the MCMC, we compute the posterior probability of an assumed ``true cosmology'', likely different from the ``fiducial'' one.
 It follows that not only the theoretical model, but also the inferred number density $n^{\cal D}_i$ and the corresponding covariance $\Sigma_{ij}$ change, due to the introduction of geometrical distortions: the \citet[AP,][]{AP_1979} and volume effects~\citep{vsf_euclid,verza_2023}.